jakeevans00/trainclimbing/README.md

 The following technologies will be incorporated into the project:

 - HTML - 5 HTML pages.
-Pages for landing, login, registration, plan overview, and user portal.
+Pages for landing, login, registration, plan overview, and user portal (to view progress and reports).
 - CSS - Responsive and user-friendly design.
-Compatible with all screen sizes.
-Modern, sleek.
+Modern, eye-catching, and compatible with all screen sizes.
 - JavaScript - Handle login, backend calls, and dynamic user interactions.
-- DB - Store user information, workout entries.
+- Database - Store user information, workout entries.
 Provide methods to see progress/participation over time.
 Display current project grade.
 - Login - Secure authentication for application users.
 - Web Socket - Live public forum to discuss the latest in climbing, training, etc
 - React - Fast, modern web framework.